Alexander Järnefelt: Military life

 After seven year's study in Hamina Cadet School, Järnefelt embarked on a career as an artillery officer in the Russian Army.
 After working under Wilhelm von Struve at Pulkovo Observatory, Järnefelt was commanded to topographic works in his native Finland which formed his main occupation for decades.
-By 1870, he was the head if the Russian topographic corps in Finland.
+By 1870, he was the head of the Russian topographic corps in Finland.

 During and after the Turkish war (1877–1879), Järnefelt lead the topographic survey of many areas which Russia conquered from Turkey.
 These works, on which he also wrote a German-language scientific treatise Die astronomischen, geodätischen und topographischen Arbeiten auf der Balkanhalbinsel in der Jahren 1877, 1878 und 1879, earned him a promotion to general major.

 Statesmanship

 In the 1880s, Järnefelt was transferred from the military to a civilian administrative career, which allowed him to further his political agenda.
 Järnefelt was the governor of Mikkeli Province in the 1883–84, the governor of Kuopio Province in 1884–88 and Vaasa Province in 1888–94.
 During these tenures, Järnefelt used his gubernatorial powers to change the language of civil administration of these provinces to Finnish (in the bilingual Vaasa Province, to bilingualism).
 In addition, he strove to establish primary schools and poor-houses in his provinces.